GSA/sam-ui-elements/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
+- [ ] My code is 508 compliant as tested by AMP and JAWS
 - [ ] Any dependent changes have been merged and published in downstream modules